isomerpages/moe-fuhuasec/_our-curriculum/Academic Curriculum/English Language & Literature.md

 * Providing opportunities for students to be empathetic communicators through learning-focussed interactions

 **Key Programmes**<br><br> **1\.
 Multimodality and Multi-literacy**
-<br> Multimodality and Multi-literacy (M&M) seeks to develop 21st century competencies (21CC), such as Critical and Inventive Thinking; and Communication, Collaboration and Information Skills in all our students through their learning of English Language and Literature.
+<br> Multimodality and Multi-literacy&nbsp;(M&amp;M) seeks to develop 21st century competencies (21CC), such as Critical and Inventive Thinking; and Communication, Collaboration and Information Skills in all our students through their learning of English Language and Literature.

-M&M learning experiences include:
+M&amp;M learning experiences include:&nbsp;

-* Secondary 1-5 : Read to Enrich, Advance, and Pioneer (REAP)!
+* Secondary 1-3: Read to Enrich, Advance, and Pioneer (REAP)!
-* Secondary 3-5 : The World From My Journal (TWFMJ)
 * Drama or Play Appreciation
 * Learning Journeys

 **2\.IGNITE**
-<br> IGNITE stretches the potential of students talented in writing and speaking.
+<br> IGNITE&nbsp;stretches the potential of students talented in writing and speaking.
 It allows accomplished writers to hone their creativity and provides opportunities for them to participate in national and international competitions.
 Their masterpieces are also encapsulated in the annual in-house publication.
 Confident speakers will showcase their effective communication skills at school and external platforms.